-Social Distancing
+Physical Distancing

-- Employees will remain in their respective building locations during the initial phases of repopulation; employees shall not enter other buildings until further guidance is provided. - Employees must practice social distancing, by staying at least 6 feet from other people when feasible. - Employees should establish appointments with other employees if necessary to meet face to face; employees shall greet the other employee at the appropriate building entrance to let them into the building for the meeting during this first phase if technology cannot be utilized. - Employees should utilize meeting spaces that will allow for social distancing.
-Staff are prohibited from gathering in groups larger than ten people per state standards and must adhere to social distancing, wear face covering unless social distancing can be maintained until further guidance is provided.
-Technology resources should continue to be utilized for meetings through the phases. - Employees shall adhere to physical distancing in small spaces including elevators, hallways, stairwells, and restrooms.
-When walking in corridors or hallways, stay on the right side according to the direction you are heading in order to distance when passing others. - Face coverings must be worn in elevators and restrooms at all times
+- Employees shall endeavor to remain in their respective building locations unless they must conduct business that cannot be done virtually. - Employees must practice physical distancing, by staying at least 6 feet from other people when feasible. - Employees should establish appointments with other employees if necessary to meet face to face. - Employees should utilize meeting spaces that will allow for physical distancing.
+Staff are prohibited from gathering in groups larger than ten people per state standards and must adhere to physical distancing and wear face coverings.
+Technology resources should continue to be utilized for meetings through the phases.

-- Employees should eat in a location that allows for appropriate physical distancing from peers (e.g. outdoors, in an enclosed or private space, in an office with the door closed, etc.). - Supervisors will work with employees to allow for staggered breaks and meal periods to accommodate social distancing.
+- Employees shall adhere to physical distancing in small spaces including elevators, hallways, stairwells, and restrooms.
+When walking in corridors or hallways, stay on the right side according to the direction you are heading in order to distance when passing others. - Face coverings must be worn in elevators and restrooms at all times - Employees should eat in a location that allows for appropriate physical distancing from peers (e.g. outdoors, in an enclosed or private space, in an office with the door closed, etc.). - Supervisors will work with employees to allow for staggered breaks and meal periods to accommodate Physical distancing.